shahriarabiddut/Movie-Recommendation-System/README.md

 6. Recommendation is Based on User Interest and KNN used for this purpose 6.1 Euclidean Distance Used
    6.2 Manhattan Distance Used
+   6.3 KMeans Euclidean Distance Used
+   6.3 KMeans Manhattan Distance Used

 ## Learning Laravel